“Breathing Freely Without A Care. Now You’ve Entered The Genius Lair.”

 The lead trainer said we have been

 getting complaints that you are spending too much time with Joanne.
-I

 made an announcement.
 If

 anyone doesn’t know this is my class you can leave.
-Seventy

 percent of the class indeed walked out.
 I continued to work closely with